Crayon2000/RPS-Online/docs/index.md

 #### VS a Real opponent

-You must connect to opponent first, go in the **Network** menu and click on **Connect to opponent…** in the text box enter the IP address of your opponent.
+You must connect to opponent first, go in the **Network** menu and click on **Connect to opponent...** in the text box enter the IP address of your opponent.
 You could use ICQ to connect yourself to your opponent.
 For more information on ICQ or IP address go to see the FAQ section.
 Once you are connected click one of the three choices (rock, paper, scissors) and the game start automatically.
 In two players mode you have to wait for your opponent to play between each throw.
 You could also use the chat to talk with your opponent.

 For more information, see the Menu Commands: